 Problems with Painted Solid Wood Cabinet Doors

 A kitchen with white painted cabinet doors, black handles, and a black farmhouse sink.
+Painting solid wood cabinet doors can lead to problems.

 Image provided by Gateway Kitchen + Bath, customer